storesafe/cordova-sqlite-storage/README.md

 - The **macOS** platform version (**"osx" platform**) is not tested in a release build and should be considered pre-alpha with known issues:
   - `cordova prepare osx` is needed before building and running from Xcode
   - known issue between `cordova-osx` and Cordova CLI `10.0.0`: <https://github.com/apache/cordova-osx/issues/106>
-- Android platform versions supported: minimum: 4.0 (deprecated), recommended minimum: 5.1, see also: ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
+- Android platform versions supported: minimum: 5.1, see also: ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
 - iOS platform versions supported: minimum 9.0 (see <https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html>); see also [**deviations section**](#deviations) below for differences between WKWebView (cordova-ios 6.0(+)) and UIWebView (cordova-ios pre-6.0)
 - FTS3, FTS4, and R-Tree features are tested and supported on all target platforms in this plugin version branch.
 - Default `PRAGMA journal_mode` setting (*tested*):